Angelina Jolie Weight Loss And Insomnia Linked To Her And Brad Pitt’s ‘Bratty, Wild’ Kids Including Shiloh?

 Shiloh Jolie-Pitt And Siblings Bad Behavior Takes Toll On Angelina Jolie’s Health?

 One new report has claimed that Jolie has been struggling with health concerns, suffering from extreme weight loss and even insomnia as a result of her allegedly “bratty brood” of “wild kids.”
-It’s an allegation that Gossip Cop investigated to determine if Angelina’s and Brad’s kids are actually endangering her health.
+It’s an allegation that Gossip Cop investigated to determine whether Angelina’s and Brad’s kids are actually endangering her health.
 The original report blamed the children’s behavior on Jolie’s and Pitt’s split.

 “[Angelina Jolie’s] children have been acting up since their parents split last year.
 They’ve been driving her crazy.”